lucascaton/enumerate_it/README.md

   Person.relationship_status_married.to_sql
   ```

-* An inclustion validation (if your class can manage validations and responds to
+* An inclusion validation (if your class can manage validations and responds to
   `validates_inclusion_of`):

   ```ruby